nikitapolyanskii/reality-ledger/README.md

 4. The data contained in `getRealityTime.txt` can be used with `visualisation.R` to create a graphics: <img src="TimeToCompute.png"  width="100%">
 <img src="SizeOfReality.png"  width="100%">

 > **Note:** Creating a random ledger with the required number of conflicts, especially checking property 4 of Assumption 4.1 in [Reality-based UTXO ledger](https://arxiv.org/abs/2205.01345), consumes most of the test execution time.
+For more detailed and accurate plots, we recommend setting the parameter `numGetReality` larger than `100`.
+However, this might lead to a longer execution time.

 ---